Cruduper/pizza-parlor/README.md

 ### Describe: Pizza()

-* Test: "It should construct a Pizza object with toppings and price"
+* Test: "It should construct a Pizza object with default toppings and price"
 * Code:
   let pizza1 = new Pizza();
 * Expected Output: { toppings: {}, pizzaPrice: 0, size: ""}